openmod-tracker/amiris/.gitlab/issue_templates/bug_report.md

 ## Possible fixes

-(If you can, link to the line of code that might be responsible for the problem)
+(If you can, hint to the line of code that might be responsible for the problem)

 /label ~bug